-Dr. Warren has contributed chapters to four books and co-edited one title.
-His first sole-authored book is set for release in Fall 2017.
-Explore his works below.
+Dr. Warren has contributed chapters to five books and co-edited one title.
+His first sole-authored book was released in Fall 2017.

 Urban Preparation: Young Black Men Moving from Chicago's South Side to Success in Higher Education Harvard Education Press (2017)

 This text depicts the ecology of people, moments, lessons, incidents, and interactions that collectively help determine the journey to and through college for seventeen young Black men from Chicago’s South Side.
 Counterstorytelling in Urban Preparation acknowledges the cultural strengths young Black men and boys bring to school with them, and the important role of Black communities in their educational attainment.

 White Women's Work: Examining the Intersectionality of Teaching, Identity, and Race (co-edited with Stephen D. Hancock)

 This book examines how white women teacher dispositions (i.e. knowledge, beliefs, and skills) intersect (and/or interact) with their racial identity development, the concept of whiteness, institutional racism, and cultural perspectives of racial difference.
 All of which, as the authors in this volume argue, matter for nurturing a teaching practice that leads to more equitable schooling outcomes for youth of color.

 Teaching Social Studies in an Era of Divisiveness: The Challenges of Discussing Social Issues in a Non-partisan Way